Automattic/wp-calypso/packages/wp-checkout/README.md

 - A component that displays that payment method selection button which can be as simple as the name and an icon.
 It will receive the props of the `CheckoutStep`.
 - A component that displays that payment method (this can be as simple as the name and an icon or as complex as a credit card form).
 It will receive the props of the `CheckoutStep`.
 - A component form that displays the required billing contact information.
 It will receive the props of the `CheckoutStep`.
-- A function that completes the payment using the data object.
-This function must return a Promise or use a redirect.
+- A component button that is used to submit the payment method.
+This button should include a click handler that performs the actual payment process.
+The button can access the success and failure handlers by calling the `useCheckoutHandlers()` custom Hook or it can find the redirect urls by calling the `useCheckoutRedirects()` custom Hook.

 Payment methods are modular, but are built into the package and should not be added or changed by the host page.
 They can be disabled by using the `availablePaymentMethods` prop on the `Checkout` component.